 We’ve listed the most popular theme/material first in the list above.
 If there are other themes or materials it’s because we have found references to these in different publications.
 Certainly there is no one definitive list.

-What’s more there are a few variations with the traditional anniversary gifts list above which we’ve not included.
-Possibly the largest one being that for the first wedding anniversary.
-In the United Kingdom and Europe, the 1st anniversary traditionally used to be Cotton with the second year being Paper themed.
-Obviously this has now been reversed to follow the american traditional theme of Paper for the 1st year and Cotton for the 2nd year.
-We think the reason behind this is down to the world becoming a smaller place with use of modern technologies.
+In addition, there are a few variations with the traditional anniversary gifts list above which we’ve not included.
+For instance, the largest one being that for the first wedding anniversary.
+Traditionally, in the United Kingdom and Europe, the 1st anniversary used to be Cotton with the second year being Paper themed.
+This has now been reversed to follow the American traditional theme of Paper for the 1st year and Cotton for the 2nd year.
+Maybe, we think, the reason behind this is down to the world becoming a smaller place with the use of modern technologies.

-There are other variations on the traditional theme and again these tend to be local traditions, for example in Germany there is also a tradition to celebrate the Copper Anniversary which is 12 and a half years or half way through a Jubilee (which is 25 years.)
-There is also a Vinyl Anniversary for when you have been married 33⅓ years.
-If you’ve not guessed already this is based upon the old gramophone records which played at 33⅓ revolutions per minute (rpm)
+In the same fashion there are other variations on the traditional theme and again these tend to be local traditions.
+For example in Germany there is also a tradition to celebrate the Copper Anniversary which is 12 and a half years or half way through a Jubilee (which is 25 years.)
+Equally there is also a Vinyl Anniversary for when you have been married 33⅓ years.
+If you’ve not guessed already this is based upon the old gramophone records which played at 33⅓ revolutions per minute (rpm.)